-As it is also currently the flu season, your symptoms can be related to the common flu, not just the novel coronavirus.
+As it is also currently the flu season, your symptoms can be related to the common flu, not just COVID-19.
 If you do have any of the minor symptoms, your doctor will be able to prescribe you with appropriate medications.

 Universal precautions such as frequent hand washing, avoidance of mucosal contact with potentially contaminated hands (e.g. rubbing eyes and biting fingers) will help to reduce the chance of infection.
 Wearing a mask will reduce the risk of infected persons spreading to other people.

 Many clinics and hospitals now have restrictions on the treatment of people with contact or travel history, so it is wise to call ahead to your clinic.